Observation of triple J/$\psi$ meson production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 To cross-check the size of the combinatorial background derived from the fit, two tests are carried out.
 First, the fit is repeated over the extended dimuon mass range [2.5--3.3]\GeV for the two subleading \JPsi mesons (dotted curves in Fig.~\ref{fig:fit}).
 This mass range corresponds to an asymmetric window of about $[-20\sigma_m,+7\sigma_m]$ around the \JPsi nominal mass that, as aforementioned, covers lower dimuon masses where the background, if any, should be larger.
 The obtained signal yield is fully consistent with the default result.
-A second test is performed whereby the OS requirement is removed to allow also for same-sign dimuon combinations ($\PGm^\pm\PGm^\pm$) for the two subleading pairs.
+A second test is performed whereby the opposite-sign (OS) requirement is removed to allow also for same-sign dimuon combinations ($\PGm^\pm\PGm^\pm$) for the two subleading pairs.
 After applying the rest of the selection criteria of the default analysis, no triplet events containing same-sign muon pairs are observed.

 In order to estimate the average prompt and nonprompt contributions in the triple-\JPsi events, the proper decay-length of each \JPsi is calculated as $L^{\JPsi}=(m^{\JPsi}/\pt^{\JPsi})\,L_{xy}^{\JPsi}$, where $L^{\JPsi}_{xy} =(\vec{r}\cdot\vec{\pt}^{\JPsi})/\abs{\pt^{\JPsi}}$ is the transverse distance between the \JPsi decay vertex and the PV ($\vec{r}$ is the vector from the PV to the \JPsi vertex).
-Prompt \JPsi mesons are defined as those having $L^\JPsi<60\,\mum$.
+The experimental resolution on $L^\JPsi$ is ${\approx}20\mum$.
+Prompt \JPsi mesons are defined as those having $L^\JPsi<60\,\mum$, a choice that reduces the nonprompt contribution by more than one order in magnitude~\cite{CMS:2011rxs}.
 A signal-only subset of events is defined based on all \JPsi candidates found in a narrower invariant mass region, within $\pm3$ std.\ dev.\ around $m^{\JPsi}$, than that used in the default signal extraction.
 In this range, five triple-\JPsi events are found that can be classified as two events being consistent with the ``2 nonprompt $+$ 1 prompt \JPsi'' hypothesis, and one event each in the ``1 nonprompt $+$ 2 prompt \JPsi'', ``3 nonprompt \JPsi'', and ``3 prompt \JPsi'' categories.
 Such a classification is confirmed with a second method where prompt and nonprompt weights are extracted with the \textsc{sPlot} technique~\cite{Pivk:2004ty}, exploiting an unbinned maximum likelihood fit of the $L^{\JPsi}$ distributions.